-No security flood-lighting is allowed.
-General security is being provided for the entire development at its periphery.
+No security flood-lighting is allowed: general security is being provided for the entire development at its periphery.

-3.12.
-Boundary Setbacks for Structures and Planted Vegetation
+3.12 Boundry Setbacks for Structures and Planted Vegetation

-No building whatsoever, including retaining walls and land formation, may be undertaken within the following distances from the site boundaries: site boundaries to all erven will be a minimum 5.0 meters and road boundaries minimum 7.0 meters.
+No building whatsoever, including retaining walls and land formation, may be undertaken within the following distances from the site boundries:

-Building platforms for erven 90 and 100 (municipal erf numbers 14872 and 14862) will be determined by the project architect and representatives of the relevant authorities to ensure that an appropriate relationship between the houses is maintained.
+Site boundries to all erven will be a minimum 5.0 metres and road boundries minimum 7.0 metres.
+Building platforms for erven 90 and 100 will be determined by the project architect and representatives of the relevant authorities to ensure that an appropriate relationship between the houses is maintained.

-The front boundaries of all erven, excluding erven 90 and 100 (municipal erf numbers 14872 and 14862) and 51 to 59 (municipal erf numbers 14820 to 14828) will be a minimum 30.0 meters.
+The front boundries of all erven, excluding erven 90 to 100 and 51 to 59 will be a minimum 30.0 metres.

-The height of the buildings for erven 43 to 50 (municipal erf numbers 14829 to 14836) from natural ground level to roof apex should not exceed 4.5 meters above the road level.
+The height of the buildings for erven 43 to 50 from natural ground level to roof apex should not exceed 4,5 metres above the road level.

-The minimum size of the houses will be 200m and the maximum size will be 400m.
+The minimum size of of the houses will be $200m^2$.